Su-Li-Fuwa/2020Fall-OS/README.md

 # 2020Fall-OS
 This is the shared repo. for OS project.
-The master branch for initial nachos package.
+The master branch finished proj1.